KnetML/NNHelferlein.jl/docs/src/overview.md

 row-major-flattening, necessary to make sure, that the parameters of an imported layer after flattening are in the correct order.

+*NNHelferlein* provides an increasing number of pretrained models from the Tensorflow/Keras model zoo, such as vgg or resnet.
+Please see the reference section for a up-to-date list.

 ## Training